nilaybostan/ProtoDUNE-VD-Beam-Analysis/README.md

 2) IFBeam_Analysis.py

-directly can be run by using the command below:
+the code gives the beam values (TOF, momentum, CKOV) values from ifbeam database. directly can be run by using the command below:

 python3 IFBeam_Analysis.py

 3) clock_ifbeam_reader.py

-directly can be run using the command below:
+it gives the clock time for three TOF counter variables, directly can be run using the command below:

 python3 clock_ifbeam_reader.py z,pdune 2025-08-25T11:11:11-05:00 2025-08-25T11:12:15-05:00 clock.csv